the-sink/firelens/README.md

 # Disclaimer

-I, nor this repository, have any association with the Seattle Fire Department or any government entity.
+I, nor this repository, have any official association with the Seattle Fire Department or any government entity.